RedRibbon/taopaipai/README.md

 # taopaipai
-scan tour receipt and check total payment.
+scan your receipt and check total payment.